The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 ACSI2STM Compact Kit

-When purchasing the ACSI2STM kit, you’ll receive:
+When purchasing the ACSI2STM Compact kit, you’ll receive:

 - A PCB with all components soldered and tested, including the DB-19 connector for the Atari ACSI port.